kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do.md

 ## Top of Mind

-- [ ] Implement "+Temp +Max" HP and config button cog on the character profile 😱
-- [ ] Make shared component for nav tabs and eliminate the separate stylesheet
+- [x] Make shared component for nav tabs and eliminate the separate stylesheet
+- [ ] Make a second pass at nav tabs and make sure it's ergonomic enough.
+Look at some other examples out there.
+- [ ] Consider adding a third prop to the Tabs type which allows for specifying a component and its props.
+Use this to make tabs fully data-driven 🤯
 - [ ] Task out Custom Item sheet and try out a new approach to the sheet, using the `TestApplication.ts` and `Experiment.svelte` as examples.
 Find the appropriate hooks via `CONFIG.debug.hooks = true`.
   - [ ] Be sure that you subscribe to a hook when the application is to be initially rendered and then unsubscribe when it closes, to prevent excess processing and unforeseen issues.
   - [ ] One thing to think about: try subscribing at the top level to the context and then passing it down and around, rather than passing the store everywhere.
   - [ ] The end result should be relatively easily portable to the old method if the new method doesn't work out.
 Just some rewiring at the top ✅
+- [x] Implement "+Temp +Max" HP and config button cog on the character profile 😱

 ## Character Tabs Pile of TODOs